 Key Academy Information

 We broadly follow the term dates set by Barnsley Council.
-However, this year we have altered the holidays to try and ease the exam pressure on children and teachers by extending the Christmas break by 4 days ad reduce the Easter holidays for 4 days (SATS prep time).
+However, this year we have altered the holidays to try and ease the exam pressure on children and teachers by extending the Christmas break by 4 days ad reduce the Easter holidays for 4 days .
 We made the decision to place 5 of our training days after the May half term to help families with cost of holidays in school breaks with the other dates being tagged on tho the end of summer term to ensure an earlier finish for families.
-The dates for holidays can be downloaded from the link at the bottom of the page
+The dates for holidays can be seen below.

 If you are having an issue with a child who is reluctant to come into the academy in the morning or has a chronic health problem that is making good attendance difficult, please speak with Mrs Dalby about this issue initially.
 We can provide you with support to assist and ensure that your child does not fall behind in their education.